SSWConsulting/SSW.Rules.Content/rules/employee-kpis/rule.md

 There's lots of metrics that can be measured, and the right ones are going to depend on what is important to the organization.

-For example, SSW is a consulting company and these are the metrics for an consultant. [template KPIs.](https://github.com/SSWConsulting/SSW.EmployeeKPIs)
+For example, SSW is a consulting company and these are the metrics for a consultant. [template KPIs.](https://github.com/SSWConsulting/SSW.EmployeeKPIs)
 [Tina](https://tina.io) is a product company and there would be different metrics for an engineer.
 <!-- TODO: Add link to Tina KPIs -->